dethenrik/dethenrik.github.io/README.md

-﻿# Welcome to my page fellas
+﻿# Welcome to my page

 [LinkedIN](https://www.linkedin.com/in/martin-berthelsen-4a1557227/)